buildpacks-community/kpack/docs/image.md

-# Images
+# Image Resources

-Images provide a configuration for kpack to build and maintain a docker image utilizing [Cloud Native Buildpacks](http://buildpacks.io). kpack will monitor the inputs to the image configuration to rebuild the image when the underlying source or the builder's buildpacks or stacks have changed.
+Image resources provide a configuration for kpack to build and maintain a docker image utilizing [Cloud Native Buildpacks](http://buildpacks.io). kpack will monitor the inputs to the image resource to rebuild the OCI image when the underlying source or the builder's buildpacks or stacks have changed.

 Corresponding `kp` cli command docs [here](https://github.com/vmware-tanzu/kpack-cli/blob/main/docs/kp_image.md).